I'm not sure why you'd ever come to this page, but if yer really gonna make me describe myself, then, well, here goes...

 to see me get offa work.
 He passed this year, 2009, with a full belly and a lot of sad farewells.

-I've been lucky to stay busy in the economic downturn, in one job or the other, I hope because of the quality of my work and the good name that I've created for myself in this tight-knit community.
-Word gets around fast in these parts and you don't make it here for 20 years without doing something well.
+I've been lucky to stay busy in all of the economic downturns, in one job or the other, I hope because of the quality of my work and the good name that I've created for myself in this tight-knit community.
+Word gets around fast in these parts and you don't make it here for 25+ years without doing something well.